 Another must-see spot along Ireland’s Wild Atlantic Way is St John’s Lighthouse.
 A thrilling drive along one of Ireland’s longest peninsulas takes you to this amazing spot.
 And the best of it all …. you can actually stay overnight at the St Johns Point Lightkeeper’s Cottages!
 Treat yourself a unique stay miles away from anywhere.
 Admire the fab views across the bay, walk along the beach, or go for a swim in some of the clearest waters you’ve ever seen.
 You’ll never want to leave this perfect place, so it is a good thing that there is minimum of 2 nights stay requirement 😉

 Amazing places to visit near Slieve League

 Photos: 1) Assaranca Waterfall (@PaddyMcGlynn) 2) Donegal Castle 3) Sliabh Liag Distillers

 1) Assaranca Waterfall, a great spot to visit especially after a rainy night.
 Tip: take the Glengesh Pass from Slieve League to Assaranca, a windy mountain road with fabulous views.

 2) Donegal castle.
 A restored Norman tower house from the 15th century in the heart of Donegal town.

 3) Sliabh Liag Distillers.
 No better way to finish your trip along the Wild Atlantic Way!
-Enjoy a guided tour of this craft distillery, completed with a tasting of a premium Irish Maritime Gin.
+Enjoy a guided tour of this craft distillery,

 Explore the world, but first see Ireland